-The Complainant owns a large portfolio of trademarks including the wording "BOEHRINGER INGELHEIM", among which <boehringer-ingelheim.com>, registered on September 1, 1995, and <boehringeringelheim.com> registered on July 4, 2004.
+The Complainant owns a large portfolio of trademarks including the wording "BOEHRINGER INGELHEIM" (with or without a dash between the two words), among which an international registration dating back to 1959.
+It also owns a multitude of related domain names, like <bookpringer-ingelheim.com> since 1995 and <bookpringeringelheim.com> since 2004.